Al-Midya: Iron Age to Byzantine period

-The ancient village site is located at Ras al-Midya, S-E of the village, where pottery from the Iron Age and later periods has been found.
-Al-Midya was apparently mentioned by Ishtori Haparchi during the Mamluk era.
+The ancient village site is located at Ras al-Midya, S-E of the modern village, where pottery from the Iron Age and later periods has been found.
+Additional findings include the ruins of structures, watering holes, coins from the Hellenistic and Roman periods, and an underground hiding complex where five coins, including two from the Bar Kokhba revolt (130s CE), were discovered.